 The information system is a combination of different components that work together.
-These components are hardware, software, data, people and procedures.
+These components are similar to computer components like hardware, software, data, people, and procedures.
 This article is about information systems, their types, functions with examples.

 A set of components that work together to produce information is called an information system.
 An information system consists of the following components:

 - A procedure is an instruction or set of instructions used to accomplish an activity.
-An information system provides information for daily, short-term and long-range activities of the users in the organization.
+An information system provides information for the daily, short-term, and long-range activities of the users in the organization.